Vinod1204/Vinod-Chatbot/README.md

 ## Features

-- Persisted conversations on disk via the existing `ConversationStore`.
+- Persisted conversations in MongoDB (`chatbot_db.messages`) linked to user accounts.
 - REST API built with FastAPI (`backend/web_server.py`) for creating, listing, deleting, and chatting.
 - Beautiful React interface (Vite + TypeScript) using the `ai/react` hooks for client-side chat orchestration.
 - Optional `.env` loading through `python-dotenv` so you can manage secrets outside source control.